samus-io/tablab-steps/steps/EcL6FO6Ie7iLlmsOFDRHswzI57GWcers4Yn/en/README.md

 ## Exercise to practice :writing_hand:

 * The application below does not enforce any custom error page, directly using the default error page which discloses the web server and its version.
-* The goal here is to modify the `apache.conf` and the `404.html` files using the code editor accessed via the `Open Code Editor` button and implement a custom error page.
+* The goal here is to modify the `apache.conf`, the `404.html` and the `5XX.html` files using the code editor accessed via the `Open Code Editor` button and implement a custom error page for the following HTTP error responses:
+  * 404 Not Found
+  * 500–511, excluding 509 (which does not exist)
 * After making the changes, press the `Verify Completion` button to confirm that the exercise has been completed.

   @@ExerciseBox@@